 Noel has provided expert testimony by deposition, affidavit and at trial on matters involving computer forensics.
 Noel is an EnCase Certified Examiner (EnCE), and member of the High Technology Investigation Association (HTCIA).
 Noel is a licensed Private Investigator by the State of Texas.

-Dustin is a Principal with Pathway Forensics, where he conducts digital forensics acquisitions and analysis.
+Dustin is a Director with Pathway Forensics, where he conducts digital forensics acquisitions and analysis.
 Dustin has played a lead technical role in major engagements involving intellectual property theft, family law, in-house investigations for large corporations and sexual harassment.
 He has created and established guides and procedures for various forensic products for the firm.
 Dustin has on-site acquisition experience of various computers and mobile devices.
 He also has experience with large electronic discovery matters.

 Prior to joining the firm, Dustin was a Sergeant of Correctional Officers for the Texas Department of Criminal Justice where he was responsible for conducting official investigations, supervised and trained the correctional officers on procedures.
 He also handled the interviewing of witnesses, maintained agency policy and oversaw the custody of offenders.
 Dustin is a Licensed Private Investigator by the State of Texas.